dangoslen/dangoslen-me-site/content/blog/micro-habits-of-great-engineers.md

 ---
 path: /micro-habits-of-great-engineers
 date: 2023-10-09T00:42:27
-title: Micro-habits of great engineers
+title: Micro-habits of Great Engineers
 description: Habits are a key part of building our identity and making it easy to do the right thing.
 These are some habits from great engineers that do just that.
 keywords:
   - great software engineers